ApayRus/EngEasy-content/pages/lessons/16-opposites/en.md

 The clean house has dirty cars.
 This cup is dry and that glass is wet.
 The hard chair is for the father.
-I like soft bags and difficult books.
+I have soft bags and difficult books.
 The sun is high in the sky.
 We have a low table in our house.